Tension: Sense of urgency and drive

 5. Tell me about some projects you generated on your own.
 What prompted you to begin them?
 How did you sell them to your manager or peers?

-6. Tell me about what you would consider to be your greatest failure.
+6. Tell me about what you would consider being your greatest failure.
 What did you learn from it?
 What would you do differently now?